Joe-Collins-1986/minesweeper/README.md

    ## Live Project [*(link to live project)*](https://minesweeper-python-project.herokuapp.com/)

    ## Project Introduction
    (**Note:** The aim of this project will be to develop the classic game 'Minesweeper'.
-This game will be devloped using Python and will be deployed using mock terminal on the Heroku platform.
+This game will be developed using Python and will be deployed using mock terminal on the Heroku platform.

-   Minesweeper is a challanging single player logic game where the user must select tiles on a grid without hitting a mine.
-If the user successfully selects a tile without hitting a mine then the tile will provide information as to whether a mine or multiple mines are hidden within its neighbouring tiles.
+   Minesweeper is a challenging single player logic game where the user must select tiles on a grid without hitting a mine.
+If the user successfully selects a tile without hitting a mine, then the tile will provide information as to whether a mine or multiple mines are hidden within its neighbouring tiles.
 This is presented in the form of numbers, a tile with 3 mines in neighbouring tiles will present the user with the number 3.

    If the user selects all tiles on the grid without mines they win the game, however if they land on a tile hiding a mine the game is lost.

-   If you would like to learn more about Minsweeper you can find more information here: https://en.wikipedia.org/wiki/Minesweeper_(video_game)
+   If you would like to learn more about Minesweeper you can find more information here: https://en.wikipedia.org/wiki/Minesweeper_(video_game)

    <br>